yapijs/LetterFrequencyDictionary/README.md

 # Letter Frequency Dictionary

-This app reads text file, and creates dictionary as separate file with information how many times each letter is used.
+This app reads text file (resources/input.txt), and creates dictionary as separate file (resources/output.txt) with information how many times each letter is used.